Dental Crown Types, Materials, and Costs

 You may also have questions about the quality of crowns in Mexico due to the price disparity; be sure to visit our What About the Quality?
 Page.

-In most cases, unless a patient has an active infection, it takes, on average, two or three days for our patients to get a crown, whereas in the US, it can take several days or weeks for your new crown to come back from the lab.
+In most cases, unless a patient has an active infection, it takes, on average, 1 or 2 days to complete a crown.
+In the U.S., it can take several days to weeks for your new crown to be returned from the lab.
 In some cases, they place a temporary crown.
-When the permanent crown is ready to be placed, our doctors will remove the temporary crown and cement the permanent crown in place.
+When the permanent crown is ready, our doctors will remove the temporary crown and cement the permanent one.
+You can expect your crown procedure to look something like the following:

 Initial Exam: